AlexxNica/laravel-skeleton/README.md

 ## Installation

-You can install the package via composer:
+You can install the package via composer using this command:

 ``` bash
 composer require m1guelpf/:package_name